enfild/image_describer/README.md

 ## Important note:
 In app/Dockerfile the LLaVA block is commented out by default.
 If you want to pre-download and cache LLaVA during build, you must uncomment it.
 Otherwise the model will try to load at runtime and you will constantly hit errors.
-I disabled it because my local laptop does not have enough RAM/GPU memory to fetch and cache such a large model during build.

-## In summary:
-Unfortunately I only have a personal laptop available, so I could not fully test the LLaVA pipeline.
-However, it should work correctly in an environment with enough resources.

 # Usage